-In many unique ways, the diverse campus environment lets you learn more about yourself, others, and the world around you.
+The diverse campus environment lets you learn more about yourself, others, and the world around you in many unique ways.

 Berkeley Study Abroad (BSA)

-BSA is UC Berkeley's resource center for study abroad, including the UC Education Abroad Program (EAP), Berkeley Summer Abroad, Berkeley Global Internships, and IARU Global Summer Program (GSP) (studyabroad.berkeley.edu; 160 Stephens Hall; firstname.lastname@example.org; 510/642-1356).
+BSA is your campus resource center for study abroad, including the UC Education Abroad Program, Berkeley Summer Abroad, Berkeley Global Internships, and IARU Global Summer Program (studyabroad.berkeley.edu; 160 Stephens Hall; email@example.com; 510/642-1356)

-UC Education Abroad Program (EAP) offers over 250 study abroad programs in 38 countries to UC undergraduate and graduate students, including summer, semester, and year-long options (eap.berkeley.edu).
+UC Education Abroad Program (EAP) offers more than 250 study abroad programs in over 40 countries to UC undergraduate and graduate students, including summer, semester, and year-long options (eap.berkeley.edu).

 Berkeley Summer Abroad combines international travel with academic coursework in intensive summer programs led by UC Berkeley faculty and lecturers.
-Programs are four to six weeks in length with locations in Africa and the Middle East, the Americas, Asia, and Europe (summerabroad.berkeley.edu).
+Programs are four to six weeks in length with locations worldwide (summerabroad.berkeley.edu).

-Berkeley Global Internships give students the opportunity to gain practical experience and academic credit over the summer with leading firms and organizations in the San Francisco Bay Area, Dublin, Madrid, Mumbai, Singapore, and Toronto.
-Students participate in a domestic or international internship, and enroll in an online internship course and local culture course for international locations.
-Program support includes one-on-one career advising, interview preparation, resume review, prepared-to-work seminars, and other placement services (globalinternships.berkeley.edu).
+Berkeley Global Internships give you the opportunity to gain practical experience and academic credit over the summer with leading firms and organizations.
+Students participate in a domestic or international internship, and enroll in an online internship course (and local culture course for international locations) (globalinternships.berkeley.edu).

-IARU Global Summer Program (GSP), sponsored by the International Alliance of Research Universities (IARU), offers intensive, residential summer courses on critical global issues at 10 of the world's leading research universities (gsp.berkeley.edu).
+IARU Global Summer Program , sponsored by the International Alliance of Research Universities (IARU), offers intensive, residential summer courses on critical global issues at ten of the world's leading research universities (gsp.berkeley.edu).

 International House (I-House)